 The final determination of the student participant’s eligibility shall be made at the school level by the Principal, in accordance with District policies.

-Any refusal by a student participant to be tested shall be treated as a violation, and the appropriate sanctions will be assessed.
+Any refusal by a student participant to be tested or the adulteration of a sample shall be treated as a violation, and the appropriate sanctions will be assessed.
 (See “F. Sanctions.”)
 The student’s parents or legal guardians shall be notified by the Principal of the refusal and sanction.
 Violations shall be deemed to accumulate throughout the student participant’s involvement in all teams and/or organizations.

-One (1) year after the student turns eighteen (18) years old or one (1) year after the student’s graduation, whichever is later, all records in regard to this policy concerning each student participant shall be destroyed, and at no time shall these results or records be placed in the student participant’s academic file or be voluntarily turned over to any law-enforcement agency, or used for any purpose other than those stated herein.
+Upon graduation, all drug testing records shall be destroyed, and at no time shall these results or records be placed in the student participant’s academic file or be voluntarily turned over to any law-enforcement agency, or used for any purpose other than those stated herein.